CWSRF Emerging Contaminants - Frequent Questions and Answers

 - Installation of stormwater controls designed to collect and capture emerging contaminants like 6PPD-quinone in stormwater discharges.

-8.2 Over the life of the CWSRF program, only a very small percentage of the funding has gone to fund stormwater projects.
+7.2 Over the life of the CWSRF program, only a very small percentage of the funding has gone to fund stormwater projects.
 Is EPA planning a targeting outreach program to promote CWSRF funding applications from stormwater programs so that a more appropriate portion of the CWSRF Emerging Contaminants funding goes to stormwater projects?
 If yes, how should stormwater professionals access that outreach program?

 - Stormwater projects are eligible for CWSRF Emerging Contaminants funds and each state determines how the funding is prioritized and awarded for projects.
 EPA encourages states to fund stormwater projects and provides tools to states to better promote the use of CWSRF funds for stormwater projects, including the Stormwater Smart Outreach Tools.
 As states fund projects with CWSRF Emerging Contaminants funds, EPA will continue to share factsheets, examples, best practices, and ideas for stormwater projects.
-The Case Studies of CWSRF Eligible Emerging Contaminants Projects has an example stormwater project available for review: Central Oklahoma Master Conservancy District Lake Thunderbird Emerging Contaminants Assessment Project.
+The Case Studies of CWSRF Eligible Emerging Contaminants Projects currently has an example stormwater project available for review: Central Oklahoma Master Conservancy District Lake Thunderbird Emerging Contaminants Assessment Project.

-9. Pretreatment
+8. Pretreatment

-9.1 Are pretreatment projects eligible for CWSRF Emerging Contaminants funds?
+8.1 Are pretreatment projects eligible for CWSRF Emerging Contaminants funds?

 - It depends on what is meant by the term, “pretreatment.”